tsdiokno/abl/content/tl/docs/nt/roma/roma-9.md

 ## Ang Kagandahang-Loob ng Diyos Sa Pagpili Sa Israel
 [#](# "God’s Gracious Election of Israel")

-[^6] Hindi naman nabigo ang salita ng Diyos, dahil hindi naman lahat ng nanggaling kay Israel ay kabilang sa Israel.
+[^6] Ngayon, hindi naman nabigo ang salita ng Diyos, dahil hindi naman lahat ng nanggaling kay Israel ay kabilang sa Israel.

 [^6]: Now it is not as though the word of God has failed, because not all who are descended from Israel are Israel.